-- Soft cream cheese: I always use full-fat cream cheese when making these.
-I haven't tried making them with reduced-fat cream cheese, but I suspect it would be too soft to work in this recipe.
+- Soft cream cheese: I always use full-fat cream cheese when making this recipe.

 - Sweetener: I use stevia glycerite.
-The glycerite formulation nearly eliminated any after-taste.
-If you don't like stevia, you can use your favorite powdered sweetener instead (a regular granulated sweetener might feel grainy).
+You can use your favorite powdered sweetener (a regular granulated sweetener will feel grainy).
 I haven't tried making these with a liquid sweetener other than stevia.

 Instructions